-Truth is, there were times you bought that umbrella or shoe or scarf on impulse and fast forward to today, that item is a lifesaver.
+Truth is, there was this time you bought an umbrella or shoe or scarf on impulse and fast forward to today, that item is a lifesaver.
 ‘How on earth didn’t I make plans for this in the first place?’, you ask because all of a sudden that olive green scarf was the only item that matched your outfit.
 Yaaaay, yeah right.
 So, you agree with your shopaholic friend that there are definitely no dangers in impulse buying afterall.

 But hey, on a deliberate shopping trip, you have: